What is deafblindness?

 Nick is 42 and is profoundly deaf.
 For the last 20 years he has also been registered blind.
 His life changed considerably in 2006 when he started using Guide Communicator support.

-Nick is supported by a team of three Guide Communicators, who are all trained to offer consistent specialist support to meet his particular communication needs, which include an adapted form of Deafblind Manual, hands-on British Sign Language, and clear speech.
+Nick is supported by a team of Guide Communicators, who are all trained to offer consistent specialist support to meet his particular communication needs, which include an adapted form of Deafblind Manual, hands-on British Sign Language, and clear speech.

 With regular visits from his team, Nick is able to continue to manage his finances, shop, cook, arrange medical appointments, socialise and, attend adult education classes.